Citi to pay NY mayor candidate and former executive McGuire over $5.7 million

 He will receive the money in four equal installments between 2022 and 2025, the filing showed.

-McGuire headed Citi's corporate and investment banking unit for 13 years and was also chairman of banking, capital markets and advisory.
-Prior to Citi, he was with Morgan Stanley (MS.N).
+McGuire headed Citi’s corporate and investment banking unit for 13 years and was also chairman of banking, capital markets and advisory.
+Prior to Citi, he was with Morgan Stanley.

 The move into politics for McGuire, who until recently held the title of vice chairman at Citi, came after he was on a short list of candidates to head the New York Federal Reserve in 2018.